 Takeaway: Do Probiotics Help You Poop?
 Yes -- But Use Prebiotics, Too

-So, do probiotics help you poop?
-Research shows that the best results may be gained by combining prebiotics WITH probiotics for constipation.
+Probiotics can, indeed, make you poop.
+But research shows that the best results may be gained by combining prebiotics WITH probiotics for constipation.
 This prebiotic and probiotic combination may be especially helpful when it uses the Sunfiber prebiotic.

 Prebiotics are shown to improve stool frequency and consistency, and when combined with probiotics may provide even more benefits for constipation.